Prepare Exchange resources

 - Exchange 2013 or higher, online and Office 365: How to: Configure impersonation (© 2020 Microsoft, https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/how-to-configure-impersonation, obtained on January 29, 2020).

-Alternatively to the process described by Microsoft you can use the GUI of the Exchange Admin Center:
+As an alternative to using the Microsoft process, you can use the Exchange Admin Center GUI.

 -